1000+

 For years, accountants have faced numerous challenges, including processing delays, errors, mistakes, repetitive tasks, and the absence of a systematic process to deliver excellent client service.
 Technological advancements have brought opportunities for accountants to get over these frustrating difficulties and bring revolution in accounting practices.

-Pre-accounting digitization means automating consolidation and conversion of unstructured financial data into valuable reports about financial risks and opportunities.
-On the other hand, automation helps streamline the bookkeeping process, assisting the accountants to complete their job more accurately and faster.
+Pre-accounting digitization means automating the consolidation and conversion of unstructured financial data into valuable reports about financial risks and opportunities.
+On the other hand, automation helps streamline the accounting process, assisting accountants to complete their job more accurately and faster.

 2. Technology Adoption is Important for Change Management

-Change starts with experiment and innovation; if you look around, you might find that many of your competitors that started investing in technology years ago are now in a good position in the market.
+Change starts with experimentation and innovation.
+So, if you look around find that many of your competitors started investing in technology years ago.
 Thus, saying change begins with digital transformation makes sense.

 3. Data Utilization Becomes Easier